istio/istio.io/content/blog/2019/announcing-1.2/index.md

 project infrastructure.
 As a result, we’ve been investing a ton of effort in our build, test and release machinery.

-We formed 4 teams (GitHub Workflow, Source Organization, Testing Methodology, and Build & Release Automation).
+We formed 3 new teams (GitHub Workflow, Source Organization, Testing Methodology, and Build & Release Automation).
 Each had a set of issues to take on and a set of exit criteria.
 Code Mauve isn’t over yet, in fact we expect it to go on for some time.
 We’re putting in place the infrastructure to measure the metrics each team decided on (paraphrasing Peter Drucker: if you can’t measure it, you can’t manage it).